 Entries in Classes 60-66 must have been designed and planted by the 4-H member.
 Container grown houseplants must have received a purple ribbon at the county fair to be exhibited at the State Fair.
-Container grown houseplants shall be in pots no greater than 12" in diameter inside opening measurement).
-Dish gardens, fairy or miniature gardens, desert gardens and terrariums may be up to 12" in diameter (inside opening measurement).
-Any container grown plant in Classes 60-65 that is greater than 12" in diameter inside opening measurement will be dropped one ribbon placing.
+Any container plant, (flowering or foliage potted houseplants, dish gardens, fairy or miniature gardens, desert gardens or terrariums) shall be in containers no larger than 12 inches (use inside opening measurement) in any dimension of length or width.
+No combination of pots may be used.
+All potted plants are to be in a one pot container.
+Any container grown plant in Classes 60-66 that does not follow these guidelines will e dropped one ribbon placing.

 Classes 60-65 exhibitors must have and provide a saucer to catch drainage water.
-The 4-H members name, age, full address, county, and years in project must be on the bottom or back of the container and saucer.
+The 4-H members name, age, full address, county, and years in the project(s) must be on the bottom or back of the container and saucer.

 - \60.
-Flowering potted houseplant(s) that are blooming for exhibition.
+Flowering Potted Houseplant(s) that are blooming for exhibition.
 Container may have one or more houseplants in container, Label with name for each plant.
 Non-blooming plants will be disqualified. - \61.
-Foliage potted houseplant one variety of tropical or cacti or succulent plant. - \62.
-Hanging basket - of flowering and/or foliage houseplants.
+Foliage Potted Houseplant - one variety of tropical or cacti or succulent plant. - \62.
+Hanging Basket - of flowering and/or foliage houseplants.
 Container may have one or more houseplants in container.
 Label with name for each plant. - \63.
-Dish garden an open/shallow container featuring a variety of plants excluding cacti and succulents grown as houseplants.
+Dish Garden an open/shallow container featuring a variety of plants excluding cacti and succulents grown as houseplants.
 Label with name for each plant. - \64.
 Fairy or Miniature Garden A miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
-The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bath tub, etc. Label name for each plant. - \65 Desert garden an open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
+The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bathtub, etc. Label name for each plant. - \65 Desert Garden an open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
 Label with name for each plant. - \66.
 Terrarium a transparent container, partially or completely enclosed; sealed or unsealed.
 Label name for each plant.